 Is the inscription genuine?
 Old artifacts have sometimes been 'enhanced' with tantalizing inscriptions.
 However, most counterfeit inscriptions refer to well-known individuals.
 When Mr. Gleichman purchased the knife 36 years ago, Capt.
 Lacey was barely known to a few historians and is little-known today.

 Above, Left to Right: Lt.
 James Thomas, Collections Manager Shelly Crittendon and Major Corey Lain accept the donation of the Bowie Knife on behalf of the People of Texas

-On September 10, 2018, the Museum formally accepted the Rezin P. Bowie/Capt.
-William Y. Lacey Bowie Knife donated by Mr. Rudolph Gleichman.
-During the ceremony, Shelly Crittendon, Collections Manager, gave a brief presentation on the history of Bowie knives, including the Lacey Bowie Knife.
+On September 10, 2018, the Museum formally accepted the knife donated by Mr. Gleichman.
+During the acceptance, Shelly Crittendon, Collections Manager, gave a brief presentation on the history of Bowie knives, including the possible history of the Lacey Bowie Knife.